 - Aches – mostly in joints

 - Fatigue – sleep can be impaired; and a lack of good nutrition caused by malabsorption can result in constant tiredness

 This approach works far better than a one-size-fits-all approach.
-The bacterial overgrowth is dealt with and the gut lining, which is damaged and inflamed, is repaired with natural medication, prescription health supplements and diet.
-Treatment for SIBO London clinic can take up to two years, depending on the severity of the overgrowth and also how well the patient adheres to the diet.
-However, progress is usually noted by the patient quite early on in the SIBO treatment.
+The bacterial overgrowth is dealt with and the gut lining, which is damaged and inflamed, is repaired with medication, prescription health supplements and diet.
+Progress is usually noted by the patient quite early on in the SIBO treatment.
 Many patients have recovered within six months after SIBO treatment London Clinic.

 If you would welcome this approach to SIBO treatmentContact Deborah’s Medical Secretary for an appointment